ejlopezmor/Time-Series/README.md

 * ```outpath```: files resulting from the execution of the scripts

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally and change the path where you save the folder in the script:

 ```
 $ cd ../lorem